CtrlK

 Specificity

-Lists a specific concrete action ('Wrap high-verbosity shell commands with RTK to reduce token consumption') and names specific commands (git log, git diff, cargo test, pytest).
-The description clearly states what the skill does.
+Lists a concrete action ('Wrap high-verbosity shell commands with RTK') and names specific commands (git log, git diff, cargo test, pytest).
+Multiple concrete actions and tools are referenced.

 3 / 3